 Classification by Reciprocity

-Georgia offers classification by reciprocity only to licensed or certified appraisers.
+Georgia offers classification by reciprocity only to Licensed, Certified Residential and Certified General appraisers.

 In order to receive a reciprocal classification, you must:

 - be listed as active on the National Registry maintained by the Appraisal Subcommittee*.
 Click here to verify that you are listed, OR

 - If you are not active on the National Registry, you will need to submit a certified copy (not more than one year old) of the history of your classification from the appraiser regulatory agency of the state in which you are a resident.*